-Spoiler alert: My fave face sunscreen was a discovery in Japan a couple of years ago and I just can’t find anything that comes close but unfortunately it’s not stocked in stores in Australia.
-It keeps my very fair skin burn free, it sits perfectly under makeup providing a smooth base, reapplies well and doesn’t melt into my eyes.
+My favourite face sunscreen is Biore watery essence which was a discovery in Japan years ago, I just can’t find anything that comes close but unfortunately, it’s not stocked in stores in Australia.
+It keeps my very fair skin burn-free, it sits perfectly under makeup providing a smooth base, reapplies well and doesn’t melt into my eyes.
 I buy it in bulk on trips to Japan and can now also top up my stash online.
 It’s SPF 50 (the UVB filter) and PA++++ (the UVA filter).

-** If you’re looking at it and notice it says 2014 on the label doesn’t mean it’s old stock, it’s the year it won an award.
-This stuff is popular and buying it in store or online (Amazon is supplied direct from a stockist in Japan) it’s always had a good expiry date and I usually buy 4-5 tubes at a time.
+** If you’re looking at it and notice it says 2014 on the label that doesn’t mean it’s old stock, it’s the year it won an award.
+This stuff is popular and buying it in-store or online it’s always had a good long expiry date.
+When I get to Japan I buy 4-5 tubes at a time.